thinkbigthings/go4j/README.md

 This command will recursively remove all installed object files and binaries in the current directory and all its subdirectories.

 go clean -i ./...

+# To update the go version

+- update the go version in each go.mod file
+- run go mod tidy